• Skip to main content

 • Marination Time: Allow the chicken to marinate in the refrigerator for at least 1-2 hours, or preferably overnight.
 This helps the flavors penetrate the meat deeply.

 • Size: Cut the chicken into evenly sized pieces to ensure it cooks at the same rate.
-Smaller pieces also help the marinade absorb better.
+Using smaller pieces also helps the marinade absorb better.

 💭 Recipe Variations